austozi/docker-podcast-server/README.md

 # Podcast Server
-A podcast server and feed generator based on yt-dlp, Podcats and Nginx, dockerised.
+A podcast server and feed generator, dockerised.

 ## What this is